-Nigeria, and in particular the largest city Lagos, is the primary hub for African start-up activity.
-Indeed, according to StartupBlink, a surveyor and researcher of global start-up activity, Nigeria ranked number one on the continent and 61st globally in 2022 in terms of the strength of its start-up ecosystem.
-Furthermore, according to African research organisation Disrupt Africa, the 481 enterprises it tracked for its 2022 report on Nigeria’s start-up ecosystem employed a total of 19,334 people, significantly more than the 11,340 employed in South Africa’s start-up space in the same year.
+Nigeria, and in particular the largest city Lagos, is the primary destination for African start-up activity.
+Indeed, according to StartupBlink, a surveyor and researcher of global start-up activity, Nigeria ranked number one in Western Africa and 64st globally in 2023 in terms of the strength of its start-up eco-system.
+Furthermore, according to African research organisation Disrupt Africa, the 481 enterprises it tracked for its 2022 report on Nigeria’s start-up ecosystem employed a total of 19,334 people, significantly more than the 11,340 employed in South Africa’s start-up space.
 Of the aforementioned Nigerian companies, 425 operate out of Lagos.

 Fintech is the largest area of the start-up ecosystem, comprising 173 firms, or 36% of the Nigerian firms tracked by Disrupt Africa.
 Developments in the segment have also catalysed growth in other industries.
 “The increasing maturity of credit and finance options is boosting growth along value chains, with enterprises and entrepreneurs given efficient access to affordable finance,” Adedeji Olowe, co-founder of lending platform Lendsqr, told OBG.